MetaMask/SIPs/SIPS/sip-4.md

 There are multiple fields that are the same in `package.json` files and `snap.manifest.json` files that routinely become desynchronized.
 Visual Studio Code adds it's own properties to the package.json successfully.
 I believe merging those two files will be beneficial for the developers while still allowing other snap sources outside of NPM.

-Because this SIP intends to supersede the previous specification, all behavior has been re-specified to server as a singular source of truth.
+Because this SIP intends to supersede the previous specification, all behavior has been re-specified to serve as a singular source of truth.

 ## Specification

+> Such sections are non-normative

 ### Language